 Wisconsin Dells fall attractions also include a 3-mile narrow-gauge excursion in a steam locomotive run by Riverside & Great Northern Railway.

 The Wisconsin Dells fall colors intermingled with the rock formation is absolutely breathtaking when viewed from the Wisconsin River by Dells Boat Tour.
 For over 50 years, Wo-Zha-Wa Fall Festival has been attracting visitors to the area during the autumn harvest.
 And all framed by the gorgeous Wisconsin fall foliage!

-Wisconsin Dells is studded with shopping malls (antique and craft mall, outlets, cheese market,… ), where you can find unique collectibles, trendy apparels, antiques, gifts, cheese, liquor, fudge, candy, furniture, sporting goods, and local souvenirs.
+Wisconsin Dells is studded with shopping malls (antique and craft mall, outlets, cheese market,… ), where you can find unique collectibles, trendy apparel, antiques, gifts, cheese, liquor, fudge, candy, furniture, sporting goods, and local souvenirs.
 It’s one of the best fall activities in Wisconsin.

 7. Visit the Farmer Pumpkin Patch